-The Title IX Hearing Officer shall transmit a copy of the Notice of Decision of Title IX Hearing Officer to the OED/OEI, and OED/OEI shall notify the Respondent, the Complainant, and their Advisors about the written determination and provide a copy of it simultaneously to the parties and their Advisors.
+The Title IX Hearing Officer shall transmit a copy of the Notice of Decision of Title IX Hearing Officer to the Title IX Coordinator, and the Title IX Coordinator shall notify the Respondent, the Complainant, and their Advisors about the written determination and provide a copy of it simultaneously to the parties and their Advisors.

-(8) Appealing Decisions of the Title IX Hearing Officer.

-- (a) Appealable Decisions.
+- (8) Appealing Decisions of the Title IX Hearing Officer. - (a) Appealable Decisions.
 The Complainant and the Respondent may appeal the decisions of the Title IX Hearing Officer that are contained in the Notice of Decision of Title IX Hearing Officer (as well as a decision by the University to dismiss a Formal Complaint), but the grounds for appeal are limited to those described in Section (8)(c). - (b) Notice of Appeal.
-An appeal is procedurally valid only if all of the following requirements are met: (1) an appeal shall be submitted to OED/OEI in writing by fully completing a form approved by the University called a "Notice of Appeal;" (2)
+An appeal is procedurally valid only if all of the following requirements are met: (1) an appeal shall be submitted to Title IX in writing by fully completing a form approved by the University called a "Notice of Appeal;" (2) the Notice of Appeal shall be received by the Title IX Coordinator within five (5) business days of the date that the University transmitted the Notice of Decision; and (3) the Notice of Appeal shall not include information that is not included in the record of the Title IX Hearing, except the

-the Notice of Appeal shall be received by OED/OEI within five (5) business days of the date that the University transmitted the Notice of Decision; and (3) the Notice of Appeal shall not include information that is not included in the record of the Title IX Hearing, except the Notice of Appeal may contain a summary of the new information described in Section (8)(c)(2).
+Notice of Appeal may contain a summary of the new information described in Section (8)(c)(2).
 The University will notify the other party in writing when an appeal is received.